-Registration is $35* and includes a year-long subscription to TCR (if you’re already a subscriber, we’ll extend your subscription or sign up a friend on your behalf). *No-one turned away for lack of funds—email firstname.lastname@example.org if this cost is prohibitive for you.
+Registration is $50 and includes a year-long subscription to TCR (if you’re already a subscriber, we’ll extend your subscription or sign up a friend on your behalf—send us an email at email@example.com).

 Electronic writing provides an array of interesting challenges on both a practical and theoretical level, especially considering how collaborative literary practices have evolved and adapted to an online media environment.

 This workshop will introduce participants to a brief history of literary movements (from Surrealism to OULIPO) known for experimenting collectively with algorithmic procedures in writing.
 Participants will subsequently be invited to engage in a live set of collaborative writing exercises using current computational writing tools, as well as the distinct devices we have recently collected together in a newly developed web-based text generation and analysis program we call the “Computational Poetics Workbench.”

 The software, set for release in the summer of 2019, allows creative writers and language-based artists to employ algorithmic, Natural Language Generation (NLG) processes in their respective practices both individually and as co-authors working on shared projects.
 The workshop is designed to provide participants with access to a unique array of techniques and interface designs developed exclusively for online experiments in poetry and text analysis.

 location, accessibility, & getting here

 The workshop will be held at the Sun Wah Centre (268 Keefer St., between Main St. and Gore Ave).
 Workshop space is on the 4th floor (elevator & stairwell access).